AllenDang/cimgui-go/README.md

 - [SDL2](./examples/sdl).
 (SDL 2 + OpenGL)
 - [Ebitengine](./examples/ebiten) (`import "github.com/AllenDang/cimgui-go/backend/ebitenbackend"`).

+> [!important]
-**Important**: Remember that various solution use different C libraries that can conflict with each other.
+> Remember that various solution use different C libraries that can conflict with each other.
-It is recommended to not enable e.g. GLFW and SDL backends at the same time as it may result in linker crash.
+> It is recommended to not import e.g. GLFW and SDL backends at the same time as it may result in linker crash.

 ## Naming convention

 - For functions, 'Im/ImGui/ig' is trimmed.
-- `Get` prefix is also removed.
+- `Get` prefix is also removed (with some exceptions).
 - If function comes from `imgui_internal.h`, `Internal` prefix is added.

 ## Pointers and Slices